-Maricopa courses and external courses evaluated as Maricopa equivalents, departmental electives (e.g., HISELC for a history elective), or general electives (GENELC) that are numbered 100 level or higher, and completed with a grade of "C" or higher, may be applied in the elective area, regardless of potential transferability to other institutions.
+Maricopa courses and external courses evaluated Maricopa equivalents, as departmental electives (e.g., HISELC for a history elective), or general electives (GENELC) that are numbered 100 level or higher, and completed with a grade of "C" or higher, may be applied in the elective area, regardless of potential transferability to other institutions.
 It is recommended, however, that students planning to transfer to a baccalaureate-granting institution meet these general elective requirements with courses that are transferable and applicable to their intended university degree.
-Transfer and major guides are accessible on the following websites: aztransfer.com, maricopa.edu/transfer/partners, as well as those of individual universities.
-For appropriate course selection, students should consult with an advisor.
+Transfer advisement information is accessible on following websites: aztransfer.com, curriculum.maricopa.edu, as well as those of individual universities.
+For appropriate course selection, students should consult with an academic advisor.

-Associate in Business Special Requirements Total Credits: 62-71
+Associate in Business Special Requirements Total Credits: 62-71\